Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Jul 03, 2024: :tada: Kohya-hydit version now available for v1.1 and v1.2 models, with GUI for inference.
+Official Kohya version is under review.
+See [kohya](./kohya_ss-hydit) for details.
 * Jun 27, 2024: :art: Hunyuan-Captioner is released, providing fine-grained caption for training data.
 See [mllm](./mllm) for details.
 * Jun 27, 2024: :tada: Support LoRa and ControlNet in diffusers.
 See [diffusers](./diffusers) for details.
 * Jun 27, 2024: :tada: 6GB GPU VRAM Inference scripts are released.
 See [lite](./lite) for details.